appsody/website/content/docs/using-appsody/cli-commands.md

 ### Synopsis

-This copies the full project, stack plus app, into a local directory in preparation to build the final docker image.
+This copies the full project, stack plus app, into a local directory in preparation to build the final container image.

 ```
 appsody extract [flags]